afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 Switches are prone to [bouncing](https://circuitdigest.com/electronic-circuits/what-is-switch-bouncing-and-how-to-prevent-it-using-debounce-circuit) due to its mechanical nature.
 This project provides debouncing by software means.

+### A note on backlit switches

+You may use them, but they are not recommended for battery-based systems.

+- Single-color backlit switches: there is no need for specific firmware support.
+All you need is wiring.
+- Programable RGB backlit switches: this project does not provide specific support for them.

 ## Incremental Rotary Encoders

+Most rotary encoders feature a *built-in* push button.
+Those are the ones described here.
+However, you may choose a rotary encoder without a push button.

 They come in three flavors: